 A physical comedian whose manic characters, like the head-bobbing Mr. Peepers and the monkey-armed Gobi, defined a generation of SNL absurdity.

-Chris Kattan’s brand of comedy was a high-wire act of rubber-limbed commitment.
-A product of the Los Angeles Groundlings theatre, he brought a uniquely physical energy to Saturday Night Live in 1996.
-On stage, his body seemed to operate on its own logic, whether he was playing the desperately cheerful, neck-braced nightclub singer Mango or the hyperactive, simian-like foreign correspondent Gobi.
-His most enduring creation was perhaps Mr. Peepers, a bizarre, childlike lab assistant whose unsettling affection for Jimmy Fallon’s character became a recurring sketch highlight.
-Kattan’s performances were less about punchlines and more about the sheer, exhausting spectacle of a man fully surrendering to a bit.
-While post-SNL film roles varied, his seven-season run on the show left an indelible mark of joyful, unhinged physicality on American sketch comedy.
+Chris Kattan joined Saturday Night Live in 1996, bringing a uniquely physical energy from the Los Angeles Groundlings theatre.
+On stage, his body seemed to operate on its own logic: he played the desperately cheerful, neck-braced nightclub singer Mango, the hyperactive simian foreign correspondent Gobi, and Mr. Peepers, a bizarre childlike lab assistant whose unsettling affection for Jimmy Fallon's character became a recurring sketch highlight.
+Kattan's performances were less about punchlines and more about the sheer spectacle of surrendering to a bit.
+His seven-season run on SNL left a mark of joyful, unhinged physicality on American sketch comedy.

 1965–1980